0xd5f/0xd5f/README.md

 ### Hi there 👋
+Welcome to my GitHub account.
+I am a developer of open source projects in C#.
+I like to develop libraries and applications that will make it easier for other developers to use my tools to write their own programs.
+All my projects can be viewed in my profile!

 <!--
 **0xd5f/0xd5f** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.